MIPS: Explaining the Improvement Activities Performance Category

 - Eligible clinicians = 40 (maximum points possible)

-- Certified PCMH = 40 (automatic full credit if any practice in a TIN is a certified PCMH)
+- Certified PCMH = 40 (full credit if at least 50% of practice sites within a TIN are certified as a PCMH)

 - MIPS APM = To be scored by CMS